msp1974/wiserHeatAPIv2/docs/info.md

 This library implements the local REST API for the Drayton Wiser Heathub System.
 The following services are implemented:

+- Command line interface for output of hub data to files
 - Hub Discovery
 - Rooms
 - iTRVs